 From a Cardinal signed dynamic, Malala’s Nigerian trip achieved a most momentous of “Firsts”.
 After meeting with the parents of the missing school girls, the Triple Cardinal signed teenager then officially met with Nigeria’s President at the time, Goodluck Jonathan, who following his conference with the young Peace Maker proceeded to publicly announce he would be meeting with the missing girls’ parents….for the first time since their abduction.

 2014’s Nobel Peace Prize was atypical by virtue of it having two co-recipients, both being international champions for the rights of children – Malala Yousafzai and Kailash Satyarthi.

 Every sign of the Zodiac has its polar opposite.
 Cancer’s polar opposite sign is the Cardinal Earth sign of Capricorn.
-In astrological theory, joining together the energies of polar opposite signs creates an atmosphere of peaceful union when considering the overall perspective of things has expanded by becoming more holistically well-rounded.
+In astrological theory, joining together the energies of polar opposite signs creates an atmosphere of peaceful union and overall harmony when considering the overall perspective has expanded by becoming more holistically well-rounded.

 Ms. Yousafzai’s and Mr. Satyarthi’s personal backgrounds are as diametrically different as can be with her being a Muslim from Pakistan and him being a Hindu from India.

-Both Peace Makers come from countries long known to be in warring opposition of each other, however both of 2014’s Nobel Peace Prize Winners are also astrological polar opposites to the exact astrological degree with her Cancerian birth of July 12 and his Capricorn birth of January 11th.
+Both Peace Makers come from countries long known to be in warring opposition of each other along with the fact both of 2014’s Nobel Peace Prize Winners being born with their Sun in near exact opposition to each other with her Cancerian birthday being July 12 and his Capricorn being January 11th.